mcitomi/http-audio-line-streamer/readme.md

 - Display statistics in frontend: number of stream listeners, client latency and IP address, server cpu and memory load.
 - Darkmode / color themes.
 - Auto reconnect.

+### 1.4.5.
+- Supports more custom metadata service with static file data reader and updater.

 ### 1.4.4.
 - Added support for HTTPS server and certificate.